mozilla/fingerprinting-blocking-methods-study-addon/TESTPLAN.md

 ### Treatment - Script

 * User should not be allowed to enroll in study if FP-PREF is already on.
-(End study reason: "0: User has fingerprinting protections enabled.")
+(End study reason: "FPBlock Unenroll")
 * User should be unenrolled from study if they manually flip FP-PREF on.
-(End study reason: "1: User has turned fingerprinting protections on.")
+(End study reason: "FPBlock Unenroll")
 * If user does enroll, a specific list of scripts should be blocked: see below.
 * After unenrolling from study addon blocking shouldn't continue.
 * Private browsing mode test: fingerprinters are allowed in standard browsing, fingerprinters are blocked in private browsing mode by virtue of being listed as tracking content